FractionEstate/cip113-programmable-tokens/src/programmable-tokens-onchain-aiken/README.md

 See [`validators/example_transfer_logic.ak`](./validators/example_transfer_logic.ak) for the implementation.

-## CIP-143 Standard
+## Standards

-This implementation is based on [CIP-143 (Interoperable Programmable Tokens)](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0143), which defines a standard for programmable token lifecycle management on Cardano.
+This implementation is based on the foundational [CIP-143 (Interoperable Programmable Tokens)](https://cips.cardano.org/cip/CIP-0143) architecture and has been adapted for [CIP-113](https://github.com/cardano-foundation/CIPs/pull/444), which supersedes CIP-143 as a more comprehensive standard for programmable tokens on Cardano.

-**Note**: CIP-143 has been incorporated into the newer [CIP-113](https://github.com/HarmonicLabs/CIPs/tree/master/CIP-0113) proposal.
-This implementation follows CIP-143 and includes features useful for regulated tokens.
-See [CIP-113 Comparison](../../../CIP-113-COMPARISON.md) for differences.
+**Note**: CIP-113 is currently under active development.
+This implementation reflects the current understanding of the standard and may require updates as CIP-113 evolves.

 ## Development Status